IanK02/Notepad--/README.md

 # Notepad--

 Notepad-- is a simple text editor writtten in C without the curses library.
-It features simple keyword highlighting and a search function(ctrl+B)
+It features simple keyword highlighting and a search function(ctrl+B).
+[Demo](https://youtu.be/E2w9R3pia-w)

 ## Install and Use
 1. Download the code into a .zip